dyozie/pivotal-hd-docs/content/getting-started/hive/hive-tables.md

 ##Create HIVE tables

-Execute the following `create table` commands to create the tables in .
-You can also execute the script [create_hive_tables.sql](https://github.com/rajdeepd/pivotal-samples/blob/master/hive/create_hive_tables.sql)
+Execute the following `create table` commands to create the tables in.
+You can also execute the script [create_hive_tables.sql](https://github.com/PivotalHD/pivotal-samples/tree/master/hive/create_hive_tables.sql)

 1. Start the `hive` command line interface - cli.